App Building Guidelines

 REGEX_CountMatches([AllocateVariables], "Variables") == 1 or isempty([AllocateVariables])

-It is best to keep a manually configure Union tool out of any App because in most cases, the workflow changes at runtime.
+It is best to keep a manually configured Union tool out of any App because in most cases, the workflow changes at runtime.
 Instead of configuring the Union tool in manual mode, insert Select tools into each connection feeding into the Union tool.
 When configuring the Select tool, rename and reorder fields as necessary taking proper care to not include Dynamic/Unknown fields.
 Configure the Union tool using either Auto Config by Name or Auto Config by Position.

 Tool Containers and App Organization